Prescribing practicalities

 • For carbamazepine and lamotrigine doses exceeding the upper end of standard dosing (e.g., carbamazepine >1200 mg/day; lamotrigine >500 mg/day), consider proactive dose reduction at ONTOZRY® 200 mg/day

-• All dose reductions for adverse effects can be repeated every 2 weeks as directed by the AEs
+• All dose reductions for adverse events can be repeated every 2 weeks as directed by the AEs

 • At a dose of ONTOZRY® 200 mg/day, evaluate patients for improvement of seizures and consider further dose reductions to reduce potentially unnecessary polypharmacy

-While no dose adjustments are required with many concomitant ASMs,1 reducing doses of concomitant ASMs may improve retention rates for ONTOZRY®.10
+While no dose adjustments are required with many concomitant ASMs,1,2 reducing doses of concomitant ASMs may improve retention rates for ONTOZRY®.10

 Retrospective data from the Phase III open-label study showed that reductions in phenytoin, clobazam, and lacosamide, particularly during the cenobamate titration phase, resulted in better retention.10